The damselfish belong to the Pomacentridae family, of which there are over 250 species.

 Most are omnivorous and will feed on both fresh and frozen meat.
-In addition to their non-fussy eating, they are extremely hardy which makes them idea for inexperienced keepers.
+In addition to their non-fussy eating, they are extremely hardy which makes them ideal for inexperienced keepers.
 They are so hardy that in fact before fishless cycling came into style, Damsels would be used to cycle a saltwater tank.
-Fortunately this practice has mostly stopped now as fishless cycling has become the norm.
+Fortunately, this practice has mostly stopped now as fishless cycling has become the norm.

-It’s important to note here, that Damselfish family is a large group of fish and whilst the above generally holds true across the board, each species has their own unique traits and peculiarities.
+It’s important to note here, that the Damselfish family is a large group of fish, and whilst the above generally holds true across the board, each species has its own unique traits and peculiarities.

 As mentioned in the introduction, we will cover most of the species here, with an emphasis on the most popular; the Blue Damselfish.